jayhack/pyroJect/README.md

 This will:

 - add pyroJect to your $PATH
-- add well-marked in your ~/.bash_profile to always include pyroJect in your $PATH
+- add two well-marked lines in your ~/.bash_profile to always include pyroJect in your $PATH
-- create an executable, ./pyroJect, that will be run by your default python
+- create an executable, ./pyroJect, that will be run by your default python when called.